 The dreaded anticipation, presence, and aftermath of a hurricane are devastating to communities, families, and states.
 But so is a narcissist.
 Viewing the storm from a distance, you can see it’s massiveness, intensity, and potential destructibility.
 However, while in the middle of the storm, it is hard to know when you have experienced the worst of the destruction.
 The same is true for a relationship with a narcissist.
 Here are six other similarities.

 - Their reputation precedes them.
 If there is ever an ideal time for a politician to release a self-deprecating scandal to the news media, it is during the preparations for a hurricane because the hurricane will overshadow any other news.
 With reminders of previous hurricanes and their subsequent damage, predictions of the current path and its continual changes, and countless photos of empty shelves, boarded-up windows, and abandoned streets, there is an absence of any other news information.
-Not only does the reputation of a hurricane precede itself, it dominates.
+Not only does the reputation of a hurricane precedes itself, but it also dominates.
 The same is true for narcissists.
 Anyone who has endured the path of a narcissist knows the best strategy is to prepare ahead of time and listen to the advice of those who have already survived this storm in their lives.

 - The calm before the storm.
 Just before a hurricane hitting, the weather is beautiful.
 There are clear skies, an absence of humidity, the temperature is just right, and it is inviting to be outdoors.
 But behind the façade is a powerful force that only the animals seem to sense.
 Birds fly in the opposite direction, smaller creatures take cover, and even the crickets and frogs become silent.
 The calm before the storm is eerie.
 It is an indication that the dangerous hurricane is near.
 This is very similar to the initial feel a person has while dating a narcissist.
 There seems to be nothing wrong and everything looks perfect.
 Only those with a keen animal-like instinct know to avoid the narcissist.